 A new measure – “Cumulative Amount” – is now added by using the “Cumulative” measure aggregation method in the Data Model tool.

 Adding the new measure to the report for 2020, we can see that the cumulative effect is not lost.

 By using hierarchy chips for accounts and time, the user can expand or collapse the balance sheet or financial year at will, exposing whatever elements of the tree are relevant for the analysis, so the user can track how the allowance for debt has increased per annum, per quarter and by month.

-Pyramid allows users to aggregate measures on the granular level in the data modelling phase.
-This cumulative feature enables users to independently view accumulated totals of an existing measure without having to create complex models or formulas that constantly recalculate for all cells.
+Pyramid allows users to aggregate measures on the granular level in the data modeling phase.
+This cumulative feature enables users to independently view accumulated totals of an existing measure without creating complex models or formulas that constantly recalculate for all cells.
 This provides accounting-based analytics with instantly available, accurate totals, automatically accumulating across calendar or fiscal date hierarchies.